VIRTUAL(5) VIRTUAL(5)

 virtual_alias_maps ($virtual_maps)

-that apply only to local(8) recipients.
+and that apply only to local(8) recipients.

 virtual_alias_domains ($virtual_alias_maps)